 This tax strategy document is published in accordance with paragraph 19 and 22 of Schedule 19 Finance Act 2016 and sets out the governance in relation the Playtech Group’s tax affairs.

 The content of this strategy is prepared with specific reference to the UK legislation and tax authority and is therefore considered to be compliant with the Group’s obligations in respect of the Publication of Tax Strategies.
-Specifically, the UK tax strategy contained herein relates to the Playtech Group’s UK subsidiaries as listed in the attached.
+Specifically, the UK tax strategy contained herein relates to the Playtech Group’s UK subsidiaries.

 This document covers all taxes to which the Group is subject, including corporate tax, payroll taxes and VAT.